Richy-Z/Raptor-Lake-Refresh-Hackintosh/sections/usb.md

 **Intel**

-3 - Type C with switch, Case Type C
+3 - Type 9, Case Type C

 - Remember that although this is the USB 2 compatibility personality of the Type C port on my case, it must still be marked as a regular Type C with switch (USB 3), and not Type C USB 2.0 only.